wp-plugins/resources-review/readme.txt

 Adds a custom post type called resources that includes the functionality to review each resource and a calculated star rating based on your unique sections.

 == Description ==
-The Resources Review plugin adds a custom post type called resources that includes the functionality to review each resource.
-The reviews can have section added to provide a more detailed review.
+The Resources Review is a simple to use plugin that adds a custom post type called resources.
+It includes the functionality to review each resource.
+The reviews can be broken down into sections to provide a more detailed review.
 Each section has the ability to add a star rating which is then calculated to provide an overall rating based on all the sections.

+The sections are added as a repeatable field, this means you can add as many sections as you need to rate the resource.
+The star rating will still take the average based on each sections star rating.

+= Features =
+* Creates custom post type for resources
+* Adds fields for the review including; Price, Url and the repeatable field sections
+* Enables you to create review sections
+* Each review section has its own star rating
+* Star rating is automatically calculated based on each review section
+	- For example: Resource Usability: 5 Stars, Resource Content: 2 Stars would make the overall star rating 3 stars
+* Creates the taxonomy "Media type"
+* Ability to add and image for each section

 == Installation ==